Jeremy Cooney: Elections

 Cooney ran for the 56th Senate District in 2018 and lost to 20-year incumbent Joseph Robach.

-He ran again in 2020 and won a 3-way primary election before winning the 2020 general election by a margin of 12.6%.
+He ran again in 2020, and during the COVID-19 pandemic, closed his campaign office while keeping staff on payroll to deliver meals to seniors and launch a county-wide book donation program that collected 60,000 books for local families who lacked access to libraries during the shutdown.
+He won a 3-way primary election before winning the 2020 general election by a margin of 12.6%.
 He is the first Asian to be elected to state office from upstate New York.

 In November 2022, he defeated Republican Jim VanBrederode and was re-elected to a second term.

 Senator Cooney was re-elected to a third term after defeating Jim VanBrederode once again in 2024.